blackflux/object-scan/test/readme/README.template.md

 Type: `function`<br>
 Default: `undefined`

-When defined, this function is called after traversal as `afterFn(result, context)` and the return value is returned from the search invocation.
+When defined, this function is called after traversal as `afterFn(state = { result, haystack, context })` and `state.result` is then returned from the search invocation.

 _Examples_:
 <pre><example>